WebberZone/crp-taxonomy/README.md

 ## Description

 [CRP Taxonomy Tools](https://webberzone.com/downloads/crp-taxonomy/) is an extension for [Contextual Related Posts](https://webberzone.com/plugins/contextual-related-posts/) that adds another degree of related posts matching by adding the option to restrict these related posts to the same category, tag or custom taxonomy.
-This plugin adds additional checkboxes under General options under the Related Posts page.

 Additionally, you can also disable the contextual matching engine either on posts/pages or on only custom post types.

-Requires Contextual Related Posts v2.0 or higher.
+Requires Contextual Related Posts v2.6.0 or higher.

 ## Contribute